johncmacy/django-react-tailwind/README.md

-# django-basic
+# django-react-tailwind

 ## About

-This is a basic Django project that includes:
+This is a Django + React project that builds on **django-react** with the following features:

-* Users app for user registration, authentication, etc.
-* User model that extends the built-in User model by subclassing AbstractUser
-* Project-level templates and static folders
-* Base HTML templates
-* site.css
+* Tailwind CSS

 ## Getting Started